-- Improve chewing function: It can be difficult, and even painful, to chew on a damaged tooth.
-Once your final crown is placed, it will restore your bite to full function.
-Therefore, you will be able to eat your favorite foods in confidence.
+- Improve chewing function: It can be difficult, and even painful, to chew using a damaged tooth.
+Once your final crown is placed, it will restore your bite to full function, allowing you to eat your favorite foods with confidence.

 - Be easily maintained: Fortunately, crowns can be cleaned just like natural teeth.
 To maintain them, brush at least twice a day with non-abrasive toothpaste and a soft-bristled brush and floss once daily.

 In addition to restoring health and function, porcelain crowns offer an aesthetically pleasing outcome.
 For example, porcelain crowns:

 - Blend with your natural teeth for an attractive result

 - Reflect light similarly to natural tooth enamel

 - Restore symmetry and balance to a smile

 - Offer incredible durability

 Crowns are durable, and with proper care, you can expect them to last many years.
 With a crown in place, you should continue to brush and floss every day, but you should modify your flossing technique to pull the floss from front to back within the gap, rather than up and down.
 You should also avoid biting or chewing hard or sticky foods with your crown.
 During your biannual examinations, we can assess the condition of your crown.